fatherbrennan/spine-dropdown/README.md

     | `classBody`   | String    | Class/es string to add to dropdown list (body) div                | `null`            |
 - **Return value**
   - Default
-    - none
+    - document fragment
   - If `target` property is passed
-    - Document fragment
+    - none
 #### `init`
 Attach functionality to all 'made' dropdowns with event listeners
 - **Parameters**